projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-hypercall.rst

 Hypercall / VHM upcall
 ######################

-Hypercall/upcall used to request services between Guest VM and hypervisor, hypercall is from Guest VM to hypervisor, upcall is from hypervisor to Guest VM.
+The hypercall/upcall is used to request services between the Guest VM and the hypervisor.
+The hypercall is from the Guest VM to hypervisor, and the upcall is from the hypervisor to the Guest VM.
-Hypervisor currently supports hypercall APIs for VM management, I/O request distribution,interrupt injection, PCI assignment, guest memory mapping, power management and secure world switch.
+The hypervisor currently supports hypercall APIs for VM management, I/O request distribution, interrupt injection, PCI assignment, guest memory mapping, power management, and secure world switch.

 There are some restrictions for hypercall and upcall:

 #.
-Only ring0 hypercalls from the guest VM are handled by the hypervisor,
+Only ring 0 hypercalls from the guest VM are handled by the hypervisor;
-   otherwise hypervisor will inject GP to Guest VM.
+   otherwise, the hypervisor will inject GP to the Guest VM.
 #.
-All the hypercalls (except secure world hypercalls) must be called from SOS VM,
+All the hypercalls (except secure world hypercalls) must be called from the Service VM;
-   otherwise hypervisor will inject UD to Guest VM. see :ref:`secure-hypervisor-interface` for a detailed description.
+   otherwise, the hypervisor will inject UD to the Guest VM. see :ref:`secure-hypervisor-interface` for a detailed description.
 #.
-Hypervisor needs to protect the critical resources such as global VM and VCPU structures
+The hypervisor needs to protect the critical resources such as global VM and VCPU structures
    for VM and VCPU management hypercalls.
 #.
-Upcall is only used for SOS VM.
+Upcall is only used for the Service VM.

-HV and Service OS (SOS) both use the same vector(0xF3) reserved as x86 platform IPI vector for HV notification to SOS.
-This upcall is necessary whenever there is device emulation requirement to SOS.
-The upcall vector(0xF3) is injected to SOS vCPU0.SOS will register the irq handler for vector(0xF3) and notify the I/O emulation module in SOS once the irq is triggered.
+HV and Service VM both use the same vector (0xF3) reserved as x86 platform IPI vector for HV notification to the Service VM.
+This upcall is necessary whenever there is device emulation requirement to the Service VM.
+The upcall vector (0xF3) is injected to Service VM vCPU0.
+The Service VM will register the irq handler for vector (0xF3) and notify the I/O emulation module in the Service VM once the irq is triggered.
-The detailed upcall process see :ref:`ipi-management`
+View the detailed upcall process at :ref:`ipi-management`

 Hypercall APIs reference:
 *************************

-:ref:`hypercall_apis` for SOS
+:ref:`hypercall_apis` for the Service VM

 :ref:`trusty-hypercalls` for Trusty